baleada/docs/src/prose/features/affordances/on.md

 :::

 ::: type="info"
-Usually, you'll call `on` from inside another composition function, but it also works in the `setup` function of any Vue component.
+Usually, you'll call `on` from inside another composable, but it also works in the `setup` function of any Vue component.
 :::

 Here's a breakdown of the `required` object: